 Once the stars have aligned and your speakers are connected, run the setup on the receiver to calibrate the the system.

-I won't walk you through the long and sometimes arduous process of setting up a system, but make sure when you select a configuration you choose something with three digits (e.g. 5.1.2 or 7.1.2, etc), which indicates that you want to enable Dolby Atmos.
+I won't walk you through whole setup process for your system, but make sure when you select a configuration you choose something with three digits (e.g. 5.1.2 or 7.1.2, etc), which indicates that you want to enable Dolby Atmos.

 After you've got your system placed perfectly comes the moment of truth.